jdbsevilla30/Trash-Bin-Solar-Charging-Station/README.md

 # Trash Bin Solar Charging Station
  A trashbin project which uses 3 kinds of sensors.
 Each kind of material inserted in the trashbin would equate to charge duration.

 Kindly use the library included in the repository.
+Also, please download the readme file for the better readability of the truth table.

 - New-LiquidCrystal-master
 library credits to: https://github.com/fmalpartida/New-LiquidCrystal